Sarah Dyer: Personal life

 Dyer is married to fellow comics writer/artist Evan Dorkin with whom she has a daughter named Emily.

 Awards and nominations

 Sarah Dyer was nominated for a Lulu Award in the category "Lulu of the Year" in 1997 and won in 1998 for her Action Girl series.
-Also in 1998, she was nominated for Best Colorist for Amy Racecar Color Special #1 by the Will Eisner Comic Industry Awards.
+That same year, she was nominated for Best Colorist for Amy Racecar Color Special #1 by the Will Eisner Comic Industry Awards.
 In 1999 she and her husband Evan Dorkin were nominated for the Annie Award for Best Writing for the Space Ghost Coast to Coast episode "Lawsuit".